IbraheemOsama/MVVMCollection/README.md

             CompanyMVVMCollection = SQLiteCollectionFacotry.NewMVVMCollection<Company>(settings);

+# Samples
+You'll find to samples

+1) SQLite Sample with MVVMCollection

+2) Microsoft Azure Mobile Service with MVVMCollection

 # Missing Features
 1) IOC Container for registering and resolving MVVMCollections of a certain Model Type

 2) Any great feature that you see it needs to be implemented :)

 # Motivation